Steepest Gradient (%)

 Cycling Waipio Road

-This road is often referred to (incorrectly) as the steepest road in the US and world.
-Of the climbs we have recorded, Waipio is the steepest road bike climb in the world over ½ mile (several short stretches of roadway exceed Waipio’s 19%, but not for more than 2/10’s of a mile).
+This road is often (incorrectly) referred to as the steepest road in the US and world.
+Of the climbs we have recorded, Waipio has the steepest average for its entire climb of any climb over a half mile (in the category, its top dog).
+Several short stretches of roadway on other rides exceed Waipio’s 19%, but not for more than four-tenths of a mile.

-Waipio Valley is at the northern end of the Island of Hawaii (Big Island), 50 miles from Hilo and 65 from Kona.
-The 1 to 1 ½ hour trip to reach this brief climb is worth it - this is an iconic and special bicycle climb.
-But, why?
+Waipio Valley is at the northern end of the Island of Hawaii (Big Island), 50 miles from Hilo, and 65 miles from Kona.
+The one to 1½ hour trip to reach this brief climb is worth it -- this is an iconic and special bicycle climb.
+But you may wonder, what exactly makes it so special?

-The scenery is spectacular and this climb is fantastic - on a crumbling, narrow road in a jungle setting with the Pacific Ocean visible for much of the climb.
+The scenery is spectacular and this climb is fantastic: located on a crumbling, narrow road in a jungle setting with the Pacific Ocean visible for much of the climb.

 I stopped at the stream about a mile past the climb start.

-Next time I’ll take my shoes off and carry my bike across - shoulda done it this time.
+Next time I’ll take my shoes off and carry my bike across -- shoulda done that this time.

 Great views along the climb . . .